doiob/macdata/README.md

 Command not found : Add current directory to path or execute with ./
 Permission denied : Add execute permission to file.
  chmod +x macvendor.py
+ Or
- or execute with python interpreter
+ execute with python interpreter
  python macvendor.py 44:38:39:ff:ef:57

 ---------------